JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 group = "groupName"
 ```

-Here `groupName` is the Gradle group name of the project, and `subproject` is the name of the project.
+Here, `groupName` is the Gradle group name of the project, and `subproject` is the project name.
 Now we can import Firebase APIs in the `iosMain` source set of that module:

 ```kotlin